+•Multimedia Projection Cart

-- Multimedia Projection Cart - 30 networked student computers with Internet access
+•30 networked student computers with internet access

-- Instructor computer w/projector
+•Instructor computer w/projector

-- Networked Laser printer
+•Networked Laser printer

-- Computer tables and chairs
+•Computer tables and chairs

-- For these computerized classrooms to be maintained and used effectively the following should be made available:
+For these computerized classrooms to be maintained and used effectively the following should be made available:

-- Technical support/Instructional aide (English Department)
+•Technical support/Instructional aide (English Department)

-- Software (Daedalus, Plato and Academic.com)
+•software (Daedalus, Plato and Academic.com)

-- Paper

-- toner
+oPaper

+otoner

-- Coded locks
+•Coded locks

-- Training for faculty
+•Training for faculty

-- 2. Describe the use and currency of technology.
+2. Describe the use and currency of technology.
 List projected needs.

-Currently several "smart" classrooms are available for the English classes.
+In a smart classroom a teacher's computer with internet access, projector, video and audio equipment are available at all times.
+Currently several smart classrooms are available for the English classes.
 These rooms are used to project student assignments and web related activities.
 They are also used for other audio and video activities to support the reading and writing requirements in the English classes.

-However, our "smart" classrooms lack computers for student use, and therefore the technology available does not meet the needs of the students in the program as compared to other colleges and business.
+However, our "smart" classrooms lack computers for student use, and therefore the technology available does not meet the needs of the students in the program when compared to other colleges and business offerings.
 Many of the current writing and reading texts are based heavily on Internet related activities, which cannot be covered due to lack of appropriate technological facilities.